About - Pete Walkden

 Currently I use Lightroom for handling the RAW images, and then Photoshop for final touches.
 I find each package offers benefits for certain issues to be addressed, so like to use both mostly.
 Lightroom first, then Photoshop to finish off.

-I also make use of a plugin tool for handling noise in images, called Neat Image.
-It is also fantastic for smoothing out backgrounds.
+I also make use of plugin tools for handling noise in images.
+Neat Image is terrific for smoothing backgrounds whilst removing noise.
+And Topaz or DXO helps with more challenging images.

 RAW.
 I started out using just JPEG, but once I tried RAW and saw the benefits from it, I never looked back.